sdslabs/Rubeus/SETUP_WINDOWS.md

 ## Initialising CMake with vcpkg
 1. For VS 2017 project files, press `⊞ Win + X` and choose `Command Prompt(Admin)` from the dialog box.
 2. Open CMake GUI.
 Select `Visual Studio project files` from the drop down menu and set source code and build destination as the same as the repository directory.
-Click on Configure.
 3. Select 'Specify options for cross-compiling with CMake'.
 Specify the platform name (i.e. Windows) and specify the C and C++ compilers (`gcc.exe` and `g++.exe` preferably).
 Click on `Configure`.
 4. Navigate to the cloned repository.
 > Quick-tips: For CMD, `X:` command will navigate to the X: drive. `dir` command works the same as the Unix `ls -la` and `cd` still works the same.
 You can also use Git Bash for general navigation.